carbon-language/carbon-lang/docs/design/interoperability/README.md

 Non-goals:

 - We will not make Carbon -> C++ migrations as easy as C++ -> Carbon migrations.
-  - Doing automatic externs for Carbon code would impose language constraints that we want to limit to where users need it.
+  - Automatically exposing all Carbon code would impose language and API constraints; we want to limit these constraints to where users need it.
 - We do not expect to support all C/C++ corner cases: the complexity of supporting any given construct must be balanced by the real world need for that support.